craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/Factions of Puget Sound/Factions of Puget Sound.md

 aliases:
 ---

 Washington State had a population of roughly 7 million before the Bombings.
+The UN has estimated that less than five-hundred thousand individuals survived the immediate bombings in Washington State, and those among them who have continued to live beyond the immediate fallout have factionalized by location and association.

-Within Washington, there are a number of notable areas where Survivors have gathered since the bombings;
+.
 	- *North Seattle* (Shoreline, Edmonds, Mill Creek, and Cottage Lake)
 		- [[Tourist Paramilitary]]
 		- [[Shadow Bandits]]